Skip to main content

 • {your-aws-account-id}: Your AWS account ID

-• {your-gitguardian-oidc-provider}: The OIDC provider URL configured in Step 1, without the https.
-For GitGuardian Platform Saas, it would be api.gitguardian.com
+• {your-gitguardian-oidc-provider}: The OIDC provider URL from Step 1, without the https:// prefix.
+For GitGuardian SaaS, use api.gitguardian.com.
+For self-hosted, keep the /exposed path, for example gitguardian.example.com/exposed.

 The sub condition (gitguardian-account-id:{your-gitguardian-account-id}) ensures that only your specific GitGuardian account can assume this role, providing an additional layer of security.